loomnetwork/loom-sdk-documentation/docs/en/binance-loom-ethereum.md

 ![Move BNB from Binance to Extdev](/developers/img/binance-loom-ethereum-1-deposit-bnb.gif)

-Then, let's move some BEP2 tokens from Binance to Extdev:
+Then, let's transfer some BEP2 tokens from Binance to Extdev:

 ![Move BEP2 from Binance to Extdev](/developers/img/binance-loom-ethereum-2-deposit-bep2.gif)

-Now, we can move our tokens from Extdev to Rinkeby:
+Now, we can send our tokens from Extdev to Rinkeby:

 ![Move BEP2 from Extdev to Rinkeby](/developers/img/binance-loom-ethereum-3-deposit-bep2-to-rinkeby.gif)

 ...and from Rinkeby to Extdev:

 ![Move BEP2 from Rinkeby to Extdev](/developers/img/binance-loom-ethereum-4-withdraw-bep2-to-loom.gif)

 Lastly, let's move tokens from Extdev to Binance: